Public Consultation Open

 Keep the bus routes and bus stops where they are

 Any solution must preserve direct access for residents, visitors and local services.
+Converting the one way road from Barry's bridge into a cycle lane will have no impact on the rat run traffic.

 Find a better alternative